The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model

-In this appendix we provide information about the computation of the continuum Hamiltonian.
-We start with the tight-binding approximation for semiconducting TMDs of the trigonal prismatic structure (H) ~\cite{liu2013three-band}.
+In this appendix we provide additional information about the computation of the continuum Hamiltonian.
+We start with the tight-binding approximation for single layer semiconducting TMDs of the trigonal prismatic structure (H) ~\cite{liu2013three-band}.
 This model consists of three orbitals $d_{z^2},d_{xy}$ and $d_{x^2-y^2}$, taking into account spin-orbit coupling and hopping up to the third nearest neighbours on the triangular lattice.
-The electron bands near the $K$ and $K'$ points, can be approximated by four parabolic pockets corresponding to valley and spin (see Fig.~\ref{fig:app:bands}).
-Within the parabolic approximation the bands can be decomposed into two degenerate Kramers pairs, denoted by a "specie" index $\tau=a,b$ and spin $\s=\uparrow\downarrow$ (valley and spin are locked.
+The conduction band consists of two Bloch bands denoted by $\tau = a,b$, which are plotted in Fig.~\ref{fig:bands} (colored red and blue, respectively) and will be referred to as ``species" henceforth.
+Each such band has two parabolic minima near the $K$ and $K'$ corresponding to spin states $\s = \uparrow \downarrow$ (valley and spin are locked.
 However, it is important to note that the spin orientations near $K$ and $K'$ are opposite in the two Bloch bands).
 Up to quadratic order in deviations from the high-symmetry points we obtain the Hamiltonian

-where $\D_\tau$ and $m_\tau$ are specie dependent band minimum and mass, respectively. $\bs k$ is the lattice momentum relative to the high symmetry points, i.e. relative to $\bs K$ for $(a,\uparrow)$, $(b,\downarrow)$ and relative to $\bs K'$ for $(b,\uparrow)$, $(a,\downarrow)$.
-A crucial feature, which is unique to the electron bands, is that the higher order spin-orbit splitting, $|\D_a - \D_b|$, is comparable to the expected moir\'e lattice depth and resulting miniband width (see Table.~\ref{tab:table1}).
+Here $\D_\tau$ and $m_\tau$ are species dependent band minimum and mass, respectively. $\bs k$ is the lattice momentum relative to the high symmetry points, i.e. relative to $\bs K$ for $(a,\uparrow)$, $(b,\downarrow)$ and relative to $\bs K'$ for $(b,\uparrow)$, $(a,\downarrow)$.
+A crucial feature, which is unique to the conduction bands, is that the higher order spin-orbit splitting, $|\D_a - \D_b|$, is comparable to the expected moir\'e lattice depth and resulting miniband width (see Table.~\ref{tab:table1}).